-- Being habitually truant and not attending school as required by part one of Article 65 of the Education Law. - Engaging in an ongoing or continual course of conduct which makes the student ungovernable or habitually disobedient and beyond the lawful control of the school. - Knowingly and unlawfully possesses marijuana in violation of Penal Law § 221.05.
+- Being habitually truant and not attending school. - Engaging in an ongoing or continual course of conduct which makes the student ungovernable or habitually disobedient and beyond the lawful control of the school. - Knowingly and unlawfully possesses marijuana in violation of Penal Law § 221.05.
 A single violation of § 221.05 will be a sufficient basis for filing a PINS petition.